aayushma-stha/FinalExamStudyNotes/finalNotes.md

 ---

-## 11. How and when to redirect the output of a command to another (pipes)
+## 11. How and when to redirect the output of a command to another (pipes)?

  The pipe allows us to **redirect** the standard output of a command to the standard input of another.
 We need to redirect the output using piles in cases where we need to do additional action on the output of a commannd like filtering using grep, head, tail, etc.